Gerald Imber: Early life and education

 Imber attended the State University of New York Downstate College of Medicine and trained as a surgeon at the Long Island Jewish Medical Center and at Kaiser Permanente Hospital in Los Angeles, California.
 He served in the Air Force for two years, and completes a residency in plastic surgery at the Weill-Cornell School of Medicine in New York, and stayed on as an attending surgeon.

 Career

-In 1998, Imber published his first book, The Youth Corridor. he produces a line of skincare products called The Youth Corridor.
+In 1998, Imber published his first book, The Youth Corridor.
+He produces a line of medispa skincare products called The Youth Corridor.

 Imber runs a medical practice in New York City.
 Since 1974, Imber has been an attending plastic surgeon at the New York Hospital-Cornell Medical Center and assistant clinical professor of surgery at the Cornell School of Medicine.

 Imber has been featured or consulted in a number of media outlets.
 Imber was chosen by U.S. News & World Report and Castle Connolly as among a top plastic surgeon in the United States in 2013.

+In 2023, Imber received notoriety for appearing in a TikTok, commenting on how long-distance running causes premature aging.
+Some dermatologists claimed this wasn't accurate.